Arterial blood gases

 - Boston University School of Medicine

 An arterial blood gas (ABG) is a test that measures the oxygen tension (PaO2), carbon dioxide tension (PaCO2), acidity (pH), oxyhemoglobin saturation (SaO2), and bicarbonate (HCO3) concentration in arterial blood.
 Some blood gas analyzers also measure the methemoglobin, carboxyhemoglobin, and hemoglobin levels.
-Such information is vital when caring for patients with critical illness or respiratory disease.
-As a result, the ABG is one of the most common tests performed on patients in intensive care units (ICUs).
+Such information is vital when caring for patients with critical illness, respiratory, or metabolic diseases.

-The sites, techniques, and complications of arterial sampling are reviewed here, as well as the transport and analysis of the arterial blood.
-Normal ABG values are provided and a common clinical situation in which the ABG results may be misleading is also described.
-Interpretation of abnormal ABG values and venous blood gases are discussed separately.
+The sites, techniques, and complications of arterial sampling and the interpretation of ABGs are reviewed here.
+Interpretation of venous blood gases and detailed discussion of acid-base disturbances are discussed separately.
 (See "Simple and mixed acid-base disorders" and "Venous blood gases and other alternatives to arterial blood gases".)

 - Kohonen M, Teerenhovi O, Terho T, et al. Is the Allen test reliable enough?
 Eur J Cardiothorac Surg 2007; 32:902.